-Mr. McWhite is from Indiana and a graduate of Vincennes University.
-He is an accomplished building inspector and plans examiner, with 20 years of experience in public and non-profit code enforcement and inspections.
-Mr. McWhite has served as an inspector and plans examiner in Massachusetts, Georgia, Virginia, and Indiana.
-He has served on the Massachusetts Construction Supervisor Licensing exam rewriting committee to help transition the exam from the 2009 to the 2015 International Codes, as a member of the International Code Council’s IPMC / IZC Code Development Committee, and as member of the ICC Building Membership Council and most recently its Nominating Committee.
-Mr. McWhite also currently serves as an ICC Governmental voting member representing Region 6.
-He has earned a combined 21 certifications from SBCCI (Legacy Code) and ICC including Housing Code Official, Building Code Specialist, Plumbing Code Specialist, Certified Building Official, and is currently two certifications away from Master Code Professional.
+Mr. McWhite is a graduate of Vincennes University.
+He has served as an inspector and plans examiner in Massachusetts, Georgia, Virginia, and Indiana.
+He has served on the Massachusetts Construction Supervisor Licensing exam rewriting committee to help transition the exam from the 2009 to the 2015 International Codes, as a member of the International Code Council’s IPMC / IZC Code Development Committee, and as member of the ICC Building Membership Council.
+Mr. McWhite has earned a combined 21 Certifications from SBCCI (Legacy Code) and ICC including Housing Code Official, Building Code Specialist, Plumbing Code Specialist, Certified Building Official, and is currently 2 certifications away from Master Code Professional.

 AIA Provider Statement:

 HalfMoon Education Inc. is a registered provider of AIA-approved continuing education under Provider Number J885.
 All registered AIA/CES Providers must comply with the AIA Standards for Continuing Education Programs.
 Any questions or concerns about this provider of learning program may be sent to AIA/CES (email@example.com or (800) AIA 3837, Option 3).

 This learning program is registered with AIA/CES for continuing professional education.
 As such, it does not include content that may be deemed or construed to be an approval or endorsement by the AIA of any material of construction or any method or manner of handling, using, distributing, or dealing in any material or product.